jsondoo/DrawingBoard/README.md

 # DrawingBoard

-Simple web app from UBCHacks 2017 Workshops.
+Realtime drawing board app from UBCHacks 2017 Workshops.

-Credit goes to Matthew Siu.
+Credits to Matthew Siu.

 I wanted to learn more about socket.io, so I made some additional changes:
 * Add 'Clear' button to clear the canvas for all users